-Chapter 7 - SOCIAL TRANSFORMATION
+Chapter 8 - SOCIAL TRANSFORMATION

-This chapter is a natural sequel to the previous chapter on Self-Transformation.
-It is ideal that you practice the exercises in self-transformation for several weeks or months before you proceed to social transformation.
+This chapter is a natural sequel to the previous chapters on Self-Transformation and on Control of Attention.
+It is ideal that you practice the exercises in self-transformation for several months or years before you proceed to social transformation.

-The FB posts that are compiled in this book were motivated by my intuition and intention that the 2020 pandemic is a gateway to a global reset-resets in economic systems, in international relations, in governance, and, of course, in billions of lives.
+The FB posts that are compiled in this book were motivated by my intuition and intention that the pandemic is a gateway to a global reset-resets in economic systems, in international relations, in governance, and, of course, in billions of lives.
 Many people are forced to slow down and rethink where they are now, and where and how they can go forward from here.
 Going forward is best through a group process of social transformation.